mozilla/nsf-challenge/source/markdown/challenges/challenges.md

 ##### Judging Criteria

+Submissions will be accepted beginning in June 2017; the deadline for submission to the Design Concept Stage will be in October.
 All submissions will be judged based on the following criteria: